 Imagine that!
 I was invited into Christ’s redemptive suffering.
 This marked a critical transition point in my acceptance of suffering and stop resisting what I could not control.
 It required me to relinquish to Him ownership of my pain.
 It required that a shift take place in my spiritual mindset in order to realize that it is more important to understand than to be understood.

 I was being called to set aside self-interest and ego and follow Christ with complete abandon.
-This is complete antithesis to my egotistical and self-absorbed nature.
+This is the complete antithesis of my egotistical and self-absorbed nature.
 Christ was calling me, in my sorrow and pain, to transcend beyond myself and unite my suffering with His at the Cross (just as he calls you to transcend yourself).

 Jesus told us that we must be willing to take up our cross daily and follow Him.
 It is not easy for us to take up our cross, but it is necessary if truth means anything.
 It requires us to daily recommit ourselves to bear up under the weight of our cross and follow him.
 But follow Him where?